-A. Pursuant to the Federal Fair Labor Standards Act (FLSA) the standard work period for all non-sworn employees represented by the Union is defined as follows: Start: 12:01 A.M. every Saturday.
-End: 12:00 Midnight every Friday.

-The work period extends for a period of seven consecutive days, a total of 168 hours, of which a total of 40 hours worked shall be the standard work week.
+- A. Pursuant to the Federal Fair Labor Standards Act (FLSA) the standard seven-day work period for all non-sworn employees represented by the Union is defined as follows: Start: 12:01 A.M. every Saturday.
+End: 12:00 Midnight every Friday. - The work period extends for a period of seven consecutive days, a total of 168 hours, of which a total of 40 hours worked shall be the standard work week.
 Any hours worked in excess of 40 hours shall be considered overtime for FLSA purposes.
-For pay purposes, each pay period shall consist of two standard work periods.

-- B. Hours Worked shall be only those hours actually worked during the work period, including overtime hours as defined in the overtime policy contained herein, and does not include any hours of paid leave time when the employee is not actually working but being paid.
-Examples are, but not limited to, holidays off, leave bank hours, compensatory time off, jury duty, bereavement leave, and any other authorized paid or unpaid leave. - D. The City agrees that authorized work outside the regularly scheduled workday or work week shall be compensated in accordance with the overtime policy contained herein. - E. In no case shall an employee's work schedule be altered to avoid the payment of overtime earned as a result of call back after the employee's regular shift, workday or work weekends. - F. The City shall provide Public Works employees with a 15 minute personal/equipment "clean-up" time at the end of the day.
-Employees shall be ready to begin work at start time. - G. The City and the Union have agreed to a two-week (80 hour) furlough for FY20-21, to take place between approximately December 14, 2020 and December 30, 2020.
-Employees may choose to use either Authorized Unpaid Leave, Paid Time Off, or Compensatory Time Off during the scheduled furlough.
-If an employee chooses Authorized Unpaid Leave, they must reimburse the City for their portion of applicable benefits.
-The City shall utilize the Standby Pay provisions in Section 30 of this Agreement, where each employee in the Public Works Department will be on Standby for approximately two days during the scheduled furlough.
-Existing provisions related to Standby (Section 30), Call Back (Section 27) and Holiday Pay (Section 26) will apply.
+For pay purposes, each pay period shall consist of two standard work periods. - B. Hours Worked shall be only those hours actually worked during the work period, including overtime hours as defined in the overtime policy contained herein, and does not include any hours of paid leave time when the employee is not actually working but being paid.
+Examples are, but not limited to, holidays off, leave bank hours, compensatory time off, jury duty, bereavement leave, and any other authorized paid or unpaid leave. - D. The City agrees that authorized work outside the regularly scheduled workday or work week shall be compensated in accordance with the overtime policy contained herein. - E. In no case shall an employee's work schedule be altered to avoid the payment of overtime earned as a result of call back after the employee's regular shift, workday or work weekends.

+F. The City shall provide Public Works employees with a 15 minute personal/equipment "clean-up" time prior to the end of the employee's shift.
+Employees shall be ready to begin work at start time.